Eric Klann

 Eric Klann is an American neuroscientist who studies how molecular signaling, synaptic plasticity, and behavior are altered in developmental disability, autism, aging, psychiatric disorders, and Alzheimer's disease.

 His research is focused on the molecular mechanisms underlying activity-dependent, long-lasting changes in neuronal function and the role these mechanisms play in complex behaviors, including cognition.

 As a postdoctoral fellow in David Sweatt's laboratory at Baylor College of Medicine, Klann was the first to demonstrate that persistent protein kinase activity was associated with long-lasting synaptic plasticity.

 After becoming an independent investigator, his laboratory was the first to show that at low concentrations, reactive oxygen species (ROS), which are typically considered to be neurotoxic, are in fact signaling molecules that are required for synaptic plasticity and long-term memory.
 By contrast, Klann's laboratory has also shown that removal of ROS can prevent age- and Alzheimer's disease-related impairments in synaptic plasticity and memory.

 Klann's laboratory made additional breakthroughs in the mid-2000s.
 It has been known since the 1960s that new protein synthesis (translation) was necessary for the formation of long-term memory.
 However, the mechanisms that regulate this process were not understood until Klann's laboratory published a number of seminal studies describing the translational control mechanisms that are required for proper long-lasting synaptic plasticity and long-term memory.
-In addition, Klann's laboratory subsequently demonstrated that dysregulated translational control mechanisms are involved in several brain disorders, including fragile X syndromeand autism.
+In addition, Klann's laboratory subsequently demonstrated that dysregulated translational control mechanisms are involved in several brain disorders, including fragile X syndrome and autism.